 I’ve talked a lot in this blog about the process of discovery transgender people go through and how there are often two major parts: realizing one is transgender (has the gender identity of something other than their sex at birth) and deciding what they are going to do about it, normally described as “transition”.
 For the sake of this specific blog’s concept, I’ll be describing the process a transgender person goes through as alignment and the process the loved ones go through as transition.

-If the transgender person chooses to go through the process of changing his or her gender, he or she is aligning himself or herself with their “real” gender.
+If the transgender person chooses to go through the process of changing their gender, they are aligning themselves with their “real” gender.
 There are several definitions of align; the one I choose for this topic is “to move or be adjusted into proper relationship or orientation”.
 It’s critical people understand the choice to transition is a way of making things right, not deciding to change something that is already perfect.
 Deciding to align oneself is typically the result of many years of contemplation, possible ambivalence, agonizing, the weighing of options, and considering all outcomes.
 Finally making the “big decision” can bring on feelings of relief, gratitude, and excitement, mainly because they have decided to ALIGN themselves, and that is a positive thing.
 Yet these feelings are not usually shared by the loved ones of the transgender individual.
 They are the ones who have to fully transition from an idea they have about who their loved one is to something different.

 Although all of you are involved in this big change, these two perspectives can make this experience very different for each of you.
 This depends on whether you are aligning yourself with something that feels better to you, or having to transition to an idea that feels altogether foreign.